zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

        5. The AA flag is not set in the [DNSSEC Response].
     3. If there is no valid DS record with matching owner name in the answer section of the [DNSSEC Response], then do:
-       1. Add name server IP to "Responds Without Valid DS".
+       1. Add name server IP to *Responds Without Valid DS*.
        2. Go to next parent name server.
     4. Add name server IP to the *Responds With DS* set.
     5. For each DS record in the answer section of the [DNSSEC Response] do: